-Gunshots heard in Auckland suburb, one in hospital
+Breaking: Gunshots heard in Auckland suburb, one in hospital

 St John has confirmed one person has been transported to Auckland Hospital in a moderate condition after the incident.

-People at the scene have told the NZ Herald about 15 police units have converged on the scene.
+One person at the scene told the Herald about 15 police units had converged on the scene.

 More to come.